MoMath - The Museum of Mathematics

 A Pythagorean funhouse that tries, successfully, to prove that math is the coolest thing ever.

 Inaugurated in 2012 after the Long Island Goudreau Museum of Mathematics closed, the MoMath is a one-of-a-kind museum dedicated to a subject often discussed but rarely “seen:” Math.

-A very unique playground for both the young and the less young, the MoMath is a place curated to satisfy both sides of your brain.
-Conceived as a two story tall tech fair, the MoMath might open your eyes to how mathematics underpin so much of our daily life, from the shapes of nature to architecture, technology or art.
+A playground for both the young and the less young, the MoMath is a place curated to satisfy both sides of your brain.
+Conceived as a two-story-tall tech fair, the MoMath might open your eyes to how mathematics underpin so much of our daily life, from the shapes of nature to architecture, technology and art.

-So if you want to spend a memorable afternoon in a never ending realm of numeric functions, enhance your Rubik’s cub solving abilities, or just fool around with lasers and calculating machines, don’t waste time (Math doesn’t like it)!
+So if you want to spend a memorable afternoon in a never-ending realm of numeric functions, enhance your Rubik’s cube solving abilities, or just fool around with lasers and calculating machines, don’t waste time (Math doesn’t like it)!
 Go to MoMath, where the densely rational becomes fun.

 N - R to 28th Street/Broadway or 23rd Street6 to 28th Street/Park Av S or 23rd StreetF - M to 23rd Street.
 Tickets are $18 for adults and $15 for children, students, and senior citizens.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook